 - 32 gumdrops

 - 16 pieces rope licorice

 - Preheat oven to 350 F.

-- In a medium-sized bowl, whisk together cake flour, baking powder, and baking soda.
+- In a medium-sized bowl, whisk together cake flour, baking powder, baking soda, salt, and anise.

-- Add sugar, corn syrup, molasses, and butter and mix until fully combined.
+- Add sugar, molasses, and butter and mix until fully combined.

 - Add milk and mix until just combined.